skynet29/brainjs/README.md

 To get started, see the examples on the <a href="https://skynet29.github.io/brainjs/dist/index.html" target="_blank">demo app</a>  or try yourself on my <a href="https://jsfiddle.net/user/skynet39/fiddles/" target="_blank">jsfiddles</a>.

-ViewController is based on the jQuery library. jQuery and jQuery UI are bundled in the file brainjs-bundle.js in the dist folder.
+ViewController is based on the jQuery and jQuery UI library which are bundled in the file brainjs.js in the dist folder.

 # Controls